mbborromeo/tmdb-fav-movie-list/README.md

 ## Project Description

-This React + Vite project fetches movie data and poster image from my Favourite Movies list on The Movie Database (TMDB).
+This React + Vite project fetches movie data and poster image from my 3 of my Movies Lists (categorised by decade) on The Movie Database (TMDB).
 It makes multiple REST API calls to get all the corresponding data, and includes fetch error handling.

 The user can:

+- select a decade of movies between the 80's, 90's and 00's using an input range slider
-- view the list of movies (showing genre, runtime, credits & TMDB star voting)
+- view the list of movies for the selected decade (showing genre, runtime, credits & TMDB star voting)
+- filter the movies by genre
+- order the movies by date released, TMDB vote average, TMDB votes
+- sort the movies by descending or ascending order
 - view movie details (showing trailer and links to actor & director credits)
 - view person details for actor/director (showing biography and other movies they've been credited for)